TITHI007/TITHI007/README.md

 ###

-<p align="left">🌱 I’m currently learning upcoming technologies in the world of Data Science.<br><br>👯 I’m looking to collaborate on the projects which leverage the power of LLMs to develop innovative solutions to real-world issues.<br><br>⚡I enjoy excelling my skills and using them as required in the project.
+<p align="left">🌱 I’m currently learning upcoming technologies in the world of Data Science.<br>I recently participated in a 5-Day Generative AI Intensive Course with Google, where I gained knowledge in: Foundational Models & Prompt Engineering, Embeddings and Vector Stores/Databases, Generative AI Agents, Domain-Specific LLMs and more. <br><br>👯 I’m looking to collaborate on the projects which leverage the power of Data science alaong with LLMs to develop innovative solutions to real-world issues.<br><br>⚡I enjoy excelling my skills and using them as required in the project.
 And I have also been tutoring students with all the state-of-art technologies.<br><br>📫 You can reach out to me on tithi.patel107@gmail.com</p>

 ###